12LetterMeme/qb-camera/README.md

 # QB-Camera

-Usable camera that takes picutres ingame and uploads to discord.
-Made for documenting crime scenes on my server
+A simple camera script made for qbcore.
+Creates a usable camera that takes picutres ingame and uploads to discord.
+Made for the police on my server to document crime scenes and conduct investigations

 ![qb-camera copy](https://user-images.githubusercontent.com/91357757/167040019-92e7fb4c-e3bd-4816-bb2c-a0bdb6135a27.png)